colejohnson66/iFirmware/README.md

-# iDecryptIt Website (`idecryptit-web`)
+# iFirmware Website (`ifirmware`)

-The [iDecryptIt website](https://idecryptit.com/) is designed to facilitate a one-stop shop for information regarding the firmwares used in iPhone OS, iOS, iPadOS, and tvOS.
+The [iFirmware website](https://ifirmware.dev/) is designed to facilitate a one-stop shop for information regarding the firmwares used in iPhone OS, iOS, iPadOS, and tvOS.

 ## Running a Copy